Odela Railway Station: Production

 K.G.F: Chapter 1-fame actor Vasishta N. Simha was cast in the film in 2020 which was reported to be his debut in Telugu cinema.
 But due to the delay in the production, his next film in Tollywood, Narappa (2021) became his debut Telugu cinema release.
 Speaking about his character in the film with The Times of India, Simha said, "When the team narrated the story that revolves around a true incident, I was immediately sold and agreed to do it.
 They told me that they were ready to shoot the moment I gave a go ahead.
 Soon enough, I was on a flight to Hyderabad and prepping for this film.
 It was a good experience, as the team was very passionate.
 I speak a dialect of Telugu from Telangana in the film, so that added to the challenge".

 The second schedule of shooting began in October 2020 after being halted due to heavy rains in Telangana.

 Release

 After several delays in production, the film premiered on Aha on 26 August 2022.

 Reception

 Narendra Puppala of The Hans India wrote that "Dipping into real-life happenings, the realistic crime thriller set in a rural mil [sic] maintains the suspense till the climax, without resorting to the worn-out cliches normally associated with the genre".
 Shyamala Tulasi of Sakshi Post gave a rating of 3 out of 5 and stated:"Odela Railway Station is a movie which has its high moments.
 The film does pique the curiosity of the audience but fails to deliver in some places predictable movie at some points."
-In contrast, 123Telugu wrote that "Odela Railway Station is a badly made crime thriller.
-Except for a couple of scenes and the lead cast performances, there is nothing exciting about this film".